Felix-Paetsch/P-C-effect-demo/notes.md

 -   asynmmetric MPO?
 -   Implement "Ping" one level higher (; Basically a user should also have access to request/respond like I do (outside of any fetch implementation)
 -   Better errors
-    -   Test if - with protocolls - we responded with an actual correct (acceptable) error
+    -   Test if - with protocols - we responded with an actual correct (acceptable) error
     -   Move more things to invalid message format error
     -   Send the correct errors
     -   SendFirstMessage should have same error as subsequent messages -> Protocoll error, right